Tallahassee Rebels

 The Tallahassee Rebels were a short-lived professional minor league baseball team based Tallahassee, Florida in 1954.
 The club was a member of the Class B Florida International League.
 During their lone season, the Rebels posted a dismal 22-76, for last place in the six team league.
+It became defunct after its 1954 season along with the Florida International League.